Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Tupac Shakur would be ashamed of what is named poetry today since his "celebrity poems" were way more than that.
 Years after his tragic death, he is still considered one of the best rappers of the new generation.
 The way he played with rap lyrics hinted at the possibility of him being a natural poet!

-His beloved poetry book "The Rose That Grew From Concrete" pretty much resembles who Tupac himself is, and his art just kept growing throughout the years.
-He was strongly influenced by Shakespeare, and the complexity in his writings makes a massive difference from today's "Instagram basic" works.
+His beloved poetry book "The Rose That Grew From Concrete" pretty much resembles who Tupac himself is, and his art kept growing throughout the years.
+Shakespeare strongly influenced him, and his writings' complexity makes a massive difference from today's "Instagram basic" works.

 1. "Useless Magic" by Florence Welch